ayush14rastogi/youtube_downloader/README.md

 # youtube_downloader
-Python script to download Youtube Videos
+This is a small python script to download Youtube Videos and it uses pytube.